ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 For a successful signing of a Framework agreement not less than 3 active contracts are needed

 A Framework agreement can be signed only when `agreement.contractPeriod.clarificationsUntil` is reached

+Procuring entity may fill the information about ``agreementNumber``.

 Uploading agreement documentation